westscz/akademia_python/README.md

-# Akademia Python Code
+# Akademia Python

-Code used to create articles on https://akademiapython.pl/
+This is repository for articles and code for them that are published on https://akademiapython.pl/

+## TODO

+- [ ] Structure of repository
+- [ ] Branch naming convention
+- [ ]